This article has links to products and services we love, which we may make commission from.

 2. Los Cristianos Beach

-If you don’t want to lie on the beach, there are benches sandwiched between the tree-lined boardwalk.
+If you don’t want to lie on the beach, benches are sandwiched between the tree-lined boardwalk.

 Los Cristianos also has a harbour where you can see day cruises sailing off.